Seekatar/seekatar.github.io/_posts/2025-10-16-eventhub-emulator.md

 > The config file is pretty simple, but there is a schema file in `EventHub-Emulator/Schema/Config-schema.json`.
 If you  add `"$schema": "<path>/Schema/Config-schema.json"` you can get some intellisense, or just read it.

 It always adds `$default` to the `ConsumerGroups`.
 If you use that in your code (or use the Kafka client), you can remove all of them from the configuration.
-If you use the EventHub SDK and set the `consumerGroup` to something other than `$default`, you will need to add it to the configuration.
+If you use the Event Hubs SDK and set the `consumerGroup` to something other than `$default`, you will need to add it to the configuration.
 Case doesn't matter since the emulator and Azure always fold the name to lowercase.

 ```json
 {